yatharth/quoterot/README.md

 1. Create a [Dashbird][dashbird] account.
 Connect it to your AWS using the steps they walk you through.
 2. Add all the emails you want to be notified in case of an error.
 3. Create a Resource Group with all the Lambdas.
-4. Create 2 Alarms for when the maximum of error counts or throttles exceeds 0.
+4. Create 2 Alarms for when the error counts or throttles exceeds 0.
-5. Test to see if everything works.

 [cdk]: https://aws.amazon.com/cdk/